-sun15mar2:00 PM5:00 PMRight View, Wrong View: Buddhist Ways of Seeing2:00 PM - 5:00 PM Buddhist Library, Buddhist Library, 90-92 Church Street, Camperdown NSW 2050 Event Organized By: Buddhist Library & Meditation Centre Event Type :Courses/Teachings on Buddhism
+sun15mar2:00 PM5:00 PMRight View, Wrong View: Buddhist Ways of Seeing2:00 PM - 5:00 PM Buddhist Library and Meditation Centre, Inner west, Buddhist Library, 90-92 Church Street, Camperdown NSW 2050 Event Organized By: Buddhist Library & Meditation Centre Event Type :Courses/Teachings on Buddhism

 The importance of Right View is shown by its placement as the first factor of the Buddha’s system of spiritual development, the Noble Eightfold Path.
 Developing Right View